gem5bootcamp/bootcamp/slides/03-Developing-gem5-models/06-modeling-cache-coherence.md

 4. Test the protocol
 5. Find a bug
 6. Fix the bug
-7. Test with the ruby random tester
+7. Test with the Ruby random tester

 ---